martinspgronli/cryogenic_pool_spreading_and_vaporization/README.md

+# Cryogenic pool spreading and vaporization

-This repository contains Python code for simulating the spill of liquid ammonia or liquid hydrogen onto solid ground having variable thermal properties.
-Both boiling correlations and perfect thermal contact have been implemented.
+This repository contains Python code for simulating the spill of liquid ammonia or liquid hydrogen onto solid ground.
-The code uses the Python interface of [Clawpack](https://www.clawpack.org), called PyClaw, to solve the shallow water equations.
+The scripts uses the Python interface of [Clawpack](https://www.clawpack.org), called PyClaw, to solve the shallow water equations.
 Several parameters can be varied including initial spill velocity, ground topography, obstructions, and details regarding the thermal properties of the substrate.
-More details can be found in:
+The variable thermal properties of the substrate have been accounted for when calculating heat flux from the ground into the liquid pool.
+Moreover, both boiling correlations and perfect thermal contact have been implemented.
+For more comprehensive information, please refer to the additional details provided in:
 [Spill, evaporation and substrate thermal transport model for liquid H2 and NH3 (2024)](ADD_LINK_TO_PUBLICATION.com).

 After cloning, pip install requirements by typing